 Topics

-• Rehabilitation strategies related to neural control and exercise in relation to musculoskeletal disabilities including stroke, spinal cord injury, Parkinson's disease, cerebral palsy and traumatic brain injury.
+• Rehabilitation and fall prevention strategies related to neural control in musculoskeletal disabilities including stroke, spinal cord injury, Parkinson’s disease, cerebral palsy, and traumatic brain injury.

-• Rehabilitation strategies related to impaired musculoskeletal function in conditions such as carpal tunnel syndrome, repetitive stress injuries, and low back pain.
+• Rehabilitation strategies related to impaired musculoskeletal function, e.g. carpal tunnel syndrome, repetitive stress injuries, and low back pain.

-• Studies of gait and movement involving kinematics and neural control of movement and function (including but not limited to amputees, stroke survivors, etc.).
+• Studies of gait and movement involving kinematics and neural control of movement and function in health, injury, and disease, including limb loss/amputation, stroke, Parkinson’s disease, etc.

-• Application of imaging technologies (e.g., MRI, functional imaging, QCT/µCT, PET/CT, ultrasound) and computational modeling to impaired musculoskeletal function.
+• Application of imaging technologies (e.g. magnetic resonance imaging, computed tomography, positron emission tomography, ultrasound) and computational modeling to assess impaired musculoskeletal function.

-• Mechanobiology and biomechanics of bone and joints in the context of rehabilitation interventions.
+• Biomechanics of skeletal muscle, bone and joints in the context of rehabilitation interventions.

 Shared Interests and Overlaps